graphql/graphql.github.io/BLOG_STYLE_GUIDE.md

 ### Introduction

 - Hook the reader in 1–2 sentences.
-- Set clear expectations about what the post covers and who it's for.
+- Set clear expectations about what the post covers and who it's for:
+  - open source users of a given project (release notes, updates,...) are probably already familiar with the tool.
+  - technical users (best practices, working group updates) have a technical background but may be new to GraphQL concepts.
+  - larger audience (case studies, events, grants, reports) may not necessarily have a technical background but still be interested in latest GraphQL content.

 ### Body